 We then take you into the gardens, an essential part of life at the château.
 Our private guided tour will also evoke the decadence of the reign of Louis XV and bring to light how Louis XVI unwittingly scuttled everything that his great, great grandfather had tried to achieve with his creation of the château this web page.

-continue reading After visiting the chateau and gardens we suggest taking a break for lunch at one of our favorite brasseries in all of France, quite near the chateau.
+continue reading After visiting the chateau and gardens we suggest taking a break for lunch at one of our favorite brasseries in all of France, the Brasserie du Theatre, quite near the chateau.
 Following lunch, we will drive into the park and explore the Grand Canal, Grand Trianon and finally enter the Domain of Marie Antoinette, where her detachment from reality finally put paid Louis XIV’s grand scheme for governing France.
-The Domaine of Marie Antoinette consists of the Petit Trianon Palace, her English gardens, her theater and her Norman Village.
+The Domain of Marie Antoinette consists of the Petit Trianon Palace, her English gardens, the French Pavillion, her theater and her Norman Village.